rockstor/rockstor-doc/interface/docker-based-rock-ons/plex-media-server.rst

 Adding Other Shares to Plex
 ---------------------------
 It is also possible to configure additional media shares for the Plex Rock-on to access.
-For example: if all Movies reside in one share and all recorded TV Shows in another one, or the desire to separate the media that way.
-However, it is not uncommon for all of a Plex Media Server's data to reside on a single Share.
+For example: if all movies reside in one share and all recorded TV Shows in another one.
+However, it is not uncommon for all of a Plex Media Server's data to reside on a single share.

 .. note::
     shares are **not** the same as the libraries within Plex, i.e., there can be multiple Plex libraries on a single Rockstor Share by using different directories within that Share.
-Plex Libraries are configured from within the :ref:`plex_ui` and represent how the Plex Server organizes and shares the media.
+    The Libraries are configured from within the :ref:`plex_ui` and represent how the Plex Server organizes and shares the media.

 When configuring a Plex Library one can either choose an existing directory or configure a non-existing one, all from within Plex itself.